VASST/SlicerLeapMotion/HandGenerator/README.txt

 3. Select the directory that you stored the .xml files in step 1 where it says "Device set configuration directory:"
 4. Select the file that you wish to run for the configuration under "Device set:".
 These should have the name "PlusServer: LeapMotion Right/Left/Both Hand/Hands".
-5. Make sure the Leap Motion sensor device is connected to your computer.
+5. Make sure the Leap Motion sensor device is connected to your computer (or head mounted display).
 This is done with a USB cable.
 6. Click the "Launch Server" button.
-Make sure that it boots up correctly.
+Make sure that it boots up correctly, this should be displayed in centre message box.
 7. Start 3D Slicer
 8. Make sure the module is added via "Application Settings" under the "Edit" tab.
 Instruction can be found on the Slicer discourse wiki.
-9. Select the "LeapMotionHandGenerator" module, it should be located in the "Examples" category unless the file has been edited.
+9. Select the "Hand Generator" module, it should be located in the "IGT" category.

 *WORKING IN THE MODULE*